 The Student Life and Technology Center (SLTC) has everything from the dining hall and Dean's office to resources for internships and international programs to student activities and student life in one location, providing seamless service and helping students succeed.
 It's where Hendrix students go to share ideas, study and socialize, meet and eat, and make plans for the future.

 The Wellness and Athletics Center (WAC) keeps the Hendrix community healthy.
 The WAC features a competition gym for Warrior basketball and volleyball; a recreation gym; an indoor track; a studio for Zumba, kickboxing, spin cycling, yoga, and other exercise classes; a rock climbing wall; a fitness center; and an aquatics center.

-The Village at Hendrix is a dynamic community next to campus with homes featuring classic architecture and green building, a park and trails, and a market center with green space for outdoor events, such as Arkansas Shakespeare Theatre, and mixed-use buildings for businesses and restaurants on the lower floors and student living space on top.
+The Village at Hendrix is a dynamic community next to campus with homes featuring classic architecture and green building, a park and trails, and a market center with green space for outdoor events, and mixed-use buildings for businesses and restaurants on the lower floors and student living space on top.

 The Olin C. Bailey Library contains more than 200,000 books for students, faculty, and the community.
 Adjacent to the library is the Snoddy Academic Resource Center, which houses a 24/7 computer lab, study carrels, the Writing Center, and seminar room.
 The first floor also includes the new Learning Commons for students to access peer tutoring services.
 The second floor of the library contains the Arkansas United Methodist Archives and the Hendrix College Archives.